Applicant/Contributor Privacy Notice

 HOW YOUR PERSONAL DATA WILL BE USED

-This policy was last updated in September 2024.
+This policy was last updated in July 2026.

-The Data Controller of your personal data is the production company producing the programme and/or development project you are involved in.
+The Data Controller of your personal data is STV Studios Limited or the named production responsible for the relevant programme or development project you are involved in.

 What type of personal data do we collect?